Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 - Shipping address and billing address: Provide comprehensive shipping and billing details for the customer to whom the order will be shipped.

-- Payment method: The payment details, such as whether it has been paid or cash on delivery order.
+- Payment method: The payment details, such as whether it has been paid or a cash-on-delivery order.

 - Estimated delivery date: An expected delivery date that helps customers reduce uncertainty and potential queries.

 Nowadays, almost every order confirmation email contains the mentioned information.
-However, no rule limits your email to only this information.
+However, no rule limits your email to this information alone.

 These emails are a golden opportunity to connect with your customers, reinforce your brand, and encourage repeat purchases.